History, Civics, Social Studies, Geography

 In this course, we will study the history and geography of the eastern hemisphere.
 We will examine the people and places on the continents of Europe, Asia, Australia, Africa, and Antarctica.
 Using the Abeka text, we will discuss the history, culture, daily living, contributions, and more of the peoples in each of the countries in this region.

 We will spend an average of two weeks on each chapter with one or two chapters receiving more time because of their length.
-Week one will consist of diving into the text to examine the information presented about each country/area.
-Week two will consist of a summary of the information and a project of some sort that will tie into the area being studied.
+Along with in-class reading and discussion, we will engage in some hands-on projects to enhance our study.
 Some project examples may include, but are not limited to, art projects, crafts, songs, literature, science experiments, food tastings, model building, and more.

 Students will be required to spend time at home reading and completing homework for the class.
-Students will have a variety of opportunities to demonstrate their understanding of the content, and grades will be based on class participation and successful completion of assigned work.
+Students will have a variety of opportunities to demonstrate their understanding of the content; grades will be based on class participation, successful completion of assigned work, and performance on four comprehensive tests.

 We will be using the textbook: Abeka 5 --- Old World History & Geography (4th Edition).
 This text and a required teacher supplement/folder will be available for purchase from the HERO bookstore.

-Ancient World History and Cultures - Instructor: Mr. Beale - Grades 10-12
+Ancient World History in Christian Perspective - Instructor: Mr. Beale - Grades 10-12

 Why study history?
 The word "history" means inquiry, so this will not be a class where students simply memorize names, places, and dates.
 Learn about the history and culture of Asia, Africa, Europe, The Middle Ages, The Reformation Era, The Age of Ideas, and The Twentieth Century, and then recognize how these important times in history have shaped our world today.